Checked by reality, some QAnon supporters seek a way out

 After a year, Smith wanted out, suffocated by dark prophesies that were taking up more and more of her time, leaving her terrified.

-Her then-boyfriend saw her decision to move on as a betrayal.
-She said she wanted to share her story in the hopes it would help others.
+Her then-boyfriend saw her decision to move on from QAnon as a betrayal.
+She said she no longer believes in the theory, and wanted to share her story in the hopes it would help others.

 “I was one of those people too,” she said of QAnon and its grip.
 “I came out on the other end because I wanted to feel better.”